ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 ## Create/Edit Upload Directory

-To create upload directory, click "New" button next to "Upload directories" in the sidebar on Files page.
+To create an upload directory, click the "New" button next to "Upload directories" in the sidebar on the File Manager page.

-To edit, hover the upload directory name in the sidebar and click pencil icon.
+To edit, hover the upload directory name in the sidebar and click the pencil icon.

 The following options are available when creating / editing an upload directory: